Dealing with Misbehaviour

 What happens if you can’t prove, without any doubt, what happened in a given incident?

 We do not need to do so.
 Schools are expected to take into account the “balance of probability” as to what has happened, rather than the requirement to prove something “beyond all reasonable doubt” as is the case in a court of law.
-However, we always try to get as accurate a picture as possible before making any decision.
+However, we always try to get as accurate a picture as possible before making any decision and serious decisions are taken by experienced staff following a thorough investigation of what may have occurred.

 What happens if the school and a parent/carer disagree about the way to respond to an incident?